Learn About SEND

 Cognition and Learning

-Some of the aspects of difficulty included in this area are:
+Some aspects of difficulty included in this area are:

 Attention deficit hyperactivity disorder (ADHD)